Walt Bell: Coaching career

 Bell got his start in coaching from Blake Anderson, who had been his position coach at Middle Tennessee and had just become the offensive coordinator at Louisiana–Lafayette under Rickey Bustle.
 Bell spent the spring of 2007 at Louisiana–Lafayette as a graduate assistant before moving on to the University of Memphis for the fall season under Tommy West.

 In 2009, Bell and Paschall were reunited for a year at Oklahoma State, where both served as quality control coaches on Mike Gundy's staff.
 After the 2009 season, Bell departed to become a graduate assistant at Southern Miss under Larry Fedora.
 The move reunited him with Blake Anderson, who had been on the staff since 2008 and had just been promoted to offensive coordinator.
 In 2011 he was promoted to wide receivers coach.
 Fedora left Southern Miss at the end of the season to become the head coach at the University of North Carolina (UNC) and took a number of assistants with him, including Anderson and Bell.
 At UNC, Bell coached tight ends and had the title of recruiting coordinator.
 One tight end he coached was future National Football League first-round draft pick Eric Ebron.
 Paschall, most recently a graduate assistant at Ole Miss, also joined the staff as a GA.

 After the 2013 season, Blake Anderson accepted the head coaching job at Arkansas State University.
 Anderson took several UNC assistants with him, including Bell and Paschall.
 At Arkansas State, Bell served as offensive coordinator.
 After two successful years there, Bell was in demand.
 After turning down the head coaching job at the University of Louisiana at Monroe, he accepted the offensive coordinator position at the University of Maryland under D. J. Durkin.
 After two years at Maryland, Bell moved on to Florida State University, joining new head coach Willie Taggart's staff as offensive coordinator.

 Following a single season at Florida State, Bell departed to become a head coach for the first time, at the University of Massachusetts Amherst.
 Among his coaching staff hires was Luke Paschall, as assistant head coach and special teams coordinator.
 UMass fired Bell toward the end of the 2021 season.
 Over nearly three seasons, Bell posted an overall record of 2–23.

 On December 9, 2021, Bell was announced as the new offensive coordinator and quarterbacks coach at Indiana.
+Bell was fired after the fifth game of the 2023 season.